Police related deaths

 Independent Office for Police Conduct Kent Police

-Concerns summary Kent Police failed to train staff on new phone location software, leading to a critical delay in locating the deceased.
+Concerns summary (AI summary) Kent Police failed to train staff on new phone location software, leading to a critical delay in locating the deceased.
 Systemic gaps exist in staff knowledge, training, and record-keeping regarding suicide policy and call management.

 Shane Gilmer